St. Louis Construction workers are at high risk of injury and fatality due to construction site work conditions.

-There are various types of accidents that can cause fatalities at a construction work, but there are four most commonly associated with fatalities in the construction industry.
+There are various types of accidents that can cause fatalities during construction work, but there are four most commonly associated with fatalities in the construction industry.

 Falls – Falls are the most common fatal accident in the construction industry, and are responsible for nearly 40 percent of all fatalities in the industry.
 It is important for all construction workers to have safety equipment and protocol in place to help prevent falls in the workplace.
 Some steps that can be taken to prevent falls include: